data-apis/scipy-2023-presentation/paper.rst

        usage.sklearn: 3
        usage.statsmodels: 9
        """

-This particular example suggests that support for array inputs is more heavily represented in downstream usage than support for list-of-floats inputs.

 As a final step, we ranked each API according to relative usage using the Dowdall positional voting system :cite:`Fraenkel2014a` (a variant of the Borda